 Since the Smiths have two children in elementary school, they have to pay for after school care during the school year and some child care during the summer months.
 The total child care costs amount to $5,000 per year.
 The Smiths contribute $5,000 to their childcare flexible spending account provided by Mrs. Smith’s employer, and this amount is taken out of her paycheck pre-tax.

 Similarly, Mrs. Smith contributes $2,000 per year to her healthcare flexible spending account, which is also deducted from her paycheck pre-tax.
 With the family’s typical medical and dental expenses, they are certain to use the $2,000 each year.

-Even though the Smiths enjoy a six figure gross income, they still manage to bring their federal income tax bill down to zero by taking advantage of a number of tax credits and deductions.
+Their tax credits totaling $2,289 completely offset the tax liability they would otherwise have on their $46,250 adjusted gross income.
+The Smiths will owe zero tax and receive a refundable tax credit.
+Even though the Smiths enjoy a six-figure gross income, they still manage to bring their federal income tax bill down to zero by taking advantage of several tax credits and deductions.